lukechanning/chowder-bucket/about.md

 - craft beer marketing
 ---

-> My name is Luke Patrick, and a long time ago, I was born — like most people.
+> My name is Luke Patrick, and I'm that dude up there.
+A long time ago, I was born — like most people.
 I've been pretty busy since.
-Router Chowder is my blog: I use it to share my experiences and code with those that need them.

 I used to work as a writer, covering everything from turkey recipes to big tech news.
-But I broke my hands and had to learn graphic design.
-A little after that, I helped start Kangabloo Creative in Central Arkansas.
-After three years as Creative Director, I'm back in Boulder, Colorado with a suitcase full of marketing, design and web development experience.
+Then I helped create [Kangabloo Creative](http://kangabloo.com) in Central Arkansas.
+After three years as Creative Director, I'm back in Boulder with a suitcase full of marketing, design and web development experience.

-I am currently freelancing, consulting, and / or feeding two cats — the fluffy wangs.

-##Projects I am involved with
+> **Router Chowder** is a blog covering fun stuff like web design, music and life in Boulder, CO.

+It is also a company made up of real people with magical abilities.
+We make incredible stuff, all of which you can buy to help continue the awesome-sauce you see here.
+For more information, see the header above.
+It's the big green thing.
+You can't miss it.

+##Related Projects & Activities

 *   [Kangabloo Creative](http://kangabloo.com) - A small business marketing agency based in Conway, AR
 *   [Snod & Jeff](http://snodandjeff.com) - A marketing agency for outdoor products and craft brewers in Boulder, CO